 - It should also demonstrate an enthusiastic and authentic spirit of enquiry and indicate clearly how this scholarship would help you share and advance knowledge of future generations.

 Your statement will be judged on how effectively and convincingly you respond to the above.
+Please note that statements that exceed the word count will automatically be rejected.

 Terms and conditions

-Only students applying to study for their first Masters degree will be considered for this scholarship.
+Please note: Only students applying to study for their first Masters degree will be considered for this scholarship.

 Where an award is made to applicants on a two-year Masters course, no additional payment or tuition fee remission is offered in the second year of a two-year Masters degree.